Lacrymology/states/mongodb/doc/metrics.rst

 serverStatus:dur:timeMS:dt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Provides, in milliseconds, the amount of time over which MongoDB
+Provides, in milliseconds, the amount of time over which
-collected the timeMS data.
+:doc:`/mongodb/doc/index` collected the timeMS data.

 dur:timeMS:prepLogBuffer
 ~~~~~~~~~~~~~~~~~~~~~~~~